|

 Some specific aspects of the French press (compared to the US press)

-- Most French journalists lean to the Left Wing !
+Most French journalists lean to the Left Wing !
 It is not prejudiced to observe that a large majority of French journalists and the editors of French TV (whether public or private) and of most newspapers lean very distinctly to the Left.
 Of course this is not the reason which explains why the general French mood is so negative and depressed but it could contribute to it.
 According to a poll published by the weekly magazine Marianne, only 6% of French journalists declare they feel closer to the Right Wing (this figure must be considered with caution : it is an old poll -2001- and its methodology is not clear).
 Just an example to illustrate it.
-On Sept.6, 2010, the day before huge demonstrations against a governmental project of reforming the retirement system, I watched the News on two state-owned channels.
+On Sept.6, 2010, the day before huge demonstrations against a governmental (Right-Wing) project of reforming the retirement system, I watched the News on two state-owned channels.
 On France3 (regional), 10 man-in-the-street interviews : ALL of them against the reform, that's all.
 On France2 (national) : 4 man-in-the-street interviews : 3 against the reform, the fourth one who is very moderate ("maybe there is no other solution…") is (of course) a banker with suit and tie, then comes an interview of the leader of the major union and finally a report on how difficult the life of a worker impacted by the reform will be.
 If you come from Mars, you conclude that everybody in France, except maybe the President, is against this reform (but according to several polls, a majority of the French approve the reform, but it seems this is not an interesting fact for TV reporters....).
 If you want to form our own opinion, just watch TV or read the headlines.

 |

-- Editorial policy :
+Editorial policy :

-- the campaign about "anti-semitism
+The campaign about "anti-semitism

 in France" in Spring 2002 did not correspond to real facts